mickymacirl/CI-P2-Quiz-RS/README.md

 - Poor spacing on higher resolution screens, will require additional media queries to repair text spacing.

+- WAVE Validator is showing a submit button labeling issue that I haven't been able to solve in the time allowed.

 ### Validator Testing

 - Used *[W3C CSS Validator](https://jigsaw.w3.org/css-validator)* to validate the CSS on this stie, no errors are found.